Here are some quick tips for practising your English and

 Practise your English language skills with the Official IELTS Practice Materials or through other books or courses.

 Download the Information for candidates booklet (PDF, 935KB) to understand more about the test.

 Read, speak and listen to English as much as you can.

 Practise speaking English with your friends.

-Use radio, television and the web to read and hear different English texts.
+Use radio, television and the web to read and hear different English texts and accents.